 Principles of Consolidation

-The accompanying consolidated financial statements include the accounts of the Company and its subsidiaries.
+The accompanying consolidated financial statements include the accounts of the Company and its wholly owned subsidiary.
 All significant intercompany balances and transactions have been eliminated.

-The preparation of the consolidated financial statements in conformity with U.S. Generally Accepted Accounting Principles ("GAAP") requires management to make estimates and assumptions that affect certain reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses for the period.
+The preparation of the consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect certain reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses for the period.
 Actual results could differ from estimates.

 |Cash and Cash Equivalents

 The Company considers all cash and short-term investments with original maturities of three months or less as cash equivalents.
 Amounts receivable from credit card processors are considered cash equivalents because they are both short in term and highly liquid in nature, and are typically converted to cash within three business days of the sales transactions.